ecm4u/ghettoVCB/README.md

 ### Installation, Running

 Clone the repo to a linux system.
 Additionally you need the ar command to create the vib archive.
-This can be installed with the binutiles packages. e.g.
+This can be installed with the binutils packages. e.g.
 ```
 apt install binutils
 ```

-Then run the script
+Then run the script which will return you the command to deploy the new vib for convenience

 ```
 cd ghettoVCB
 ./create-vib.sh
+FINISHED

+you could deploy the new vib by running:
+scp dist/ghettoVCB-1.0.0.vib root@vmserver-1:/tmp/
+ssh root@vmserver-1 "esxcli software vib remove -f -n ghettoVCB"
+ssh root@vmserver-1 "esxcli software vib install -f -v /tmp/ghettoVCB-1.0.0.vib"
 ```

 All module parameters are stored in the descriptor.xml.tmpl.
 Additional some parameters are stored in vib.env